What do we want to achieve and how are we doing?

 It is important that North East residents are benefiting from the additional jobs created.
 If this was happening, we would see the proportion of people in the North East LEP area with a job increasing.
 This is known as the employment rate and the employment rate is lower in the North East LEP area than in England excluding London.

-Progress: By September 2020, the gap between the North East LEP area and England excluding London had reduced by 23%.
+By June 2020, the gap between the North East LEP area and England excluding London had reduced by 9%.